 Landscaping is about more than just impressing the neighbors with an immaculate lawn, tailored shrubs, and flower beds where weeds dare not speak their name.
 I'm a nature lover, the type of person who wants to drink in every last drop of joy afforded by the transitions from one season to the next.
 For me, a well-landscaped yard is a piece of nature that happens to be available on my own property, a convenient spot for communing with nature and shutting out the world's troubles.
 Interacting with plants is one of the cheapest and most effective therapies there is.
 Because I truly believe in their therapeutic efficacy, I strive to impart some of my enthusiasm for plants to those new to landscaping.
 Whether your thumb is brown or green, I consider it a privilege to help you create little pockets of paradise right outside your back door.

-Disclaimer: Please note that David Beaulieu is dedicated to making every effort to provide accurate data for the Landscaping website at About.com, but he has not been trained as an attorney, and the content on his website should never be construed as legal advice.
+Disclaimer: Please note that David Beaulieu is dedicated to making every effort to provide accurate data, but he has not been trained as an attorney, and the content on his website should never be construed as legal advice.
 Zoning laws and other factors vary from region to region and will have to be researched on a case-by-case basis.
 Nor does David have medical training; the edibility or toxicity of plants, for example, are issues best referred to medical experts.
 The information on this website is intended strictly for guidance and inspiration.